Read the case between wired vs wireless headphones. And discover which headphone connectivity option suits your lifestyle better.

 - Audio codecs: As discussed, audio codecs are special algorithms that are responsible for encoding, compressing, and decoding audio data.
 In wireless transmissions, these codecs affect the bandwidth, sample rate, and latency of the audio.
 When some audio data is lost during the coding and decoding, audio quality deteriorates.

 - Interferences: When there are many wireless devices in a small area, interferences among them may occur.
 This is especially true when they operate under the same frequencies.
 Examples of these are Wi-Fi routers, microwaves, and radios.
-The radio signals that they emit can adversely affect the audio quality and cause audio delays/lags.
+The radio signals that they emit can adversely affect the audio quality, cause audio delays/lags, or even audio dropouts.

 - Bluetooth versions: As of date, there have been many Bluetooth versions that were developed since its inception.
 Accordingly, the more advanced the Bluetooth version is, the more reliable it is.